Noemiegrau/PWA-budget-tracker/README.md

 ## **_Description of the project_**

-This project is a Progressive Web Application for an upcoming three-day food event.
+This project is a Progressive Web Application for a budget tracker app.
 The app loads quickly, offers offline functionality and allow users to download the application as if it were a phone app.
+Users can track their budget by adding or deleting funds.

 ## **_Technologies used_**
 Project is created using: